codefruitio/chatgpt-discord-bot/README.md

 [https://discord.com/developers/docs/getting-started](https://discord.com/developers/docs/getting-started)

-You'll also need to grab your API key from your OpenAI profile
+You'll also need to grab your API key from your OpenAI profile.

 ## run